Gooey Paleo Pumpkin Brownies

 Who needs boxed brownie mix when you can make this moist and healthy version in one bowl in under 30 minutes?
 Seriously, it’s that easy.

 Even better?
-There are a few alternatives that you can make to this pumpkin brownies recipe to accommodate dietary restrictions and taste preferences.
+There are a few alternatives that you can use to make this pumpkin brownies recipe accommodating your dietary restrictions and taste preferences.

 First of all, the ingredients you need to make the best healthy pumpkin brownies: